 Taman Mini Indonesia Indah

-If one does not have time to travel the archipelago of Indonesia, visit Taman Mini instead.
-'Taman' means garden and there are many gardens that show how Indonesians lived in different places and historical times.
-In the middle is a lake with miniature islands in the shape of the archipelago, complete with volcanoes and all.
-There are also museums and rides for the children.
+Taman Mini hosts a number of gardens that show the lives of local people in different provinces throughout Indonesia's history.
+In the middle is a lake with miniature islands in the shape of the archipelago, complete with volcanoes.
+There are also museums and rides for children to enjoy.

 Bogor Botanical Gardens